iotaaxel/message-bus/README.md

 # Option 2

 Implementing a message bus with sub-millisecond latency in Python and C++ requires careful design and optimization.
-Here's a basic outline of how you can approach this:

 Python Implementation: